1‐3.Difference Between Inside Sales and Telemarketing

 2‐1.
 Due to labor shortages and workstyle reforms, it has become increasingly difficult for companies to secure sales talent.

-In recent years, labor shortages and the advancement of work style reforms have made it increasingly difficult for companies to secure talent while maintaining strong sales performance through traditional sales approaches.
+In recent years, labor shortages and workstyle reforms have made it increasingly difficult for companies to secure sales talent while maintaining strong performance under traditional sales models.

-Against this backdrop, inside sales has gained increasing attention as a sales approach capable of maximizing results with limited personnel and time resources.
+Against this backdrop, inside sales has gained attention as an effective approach to maximize results with limited resources and time.

-By leveraging communication channels such as telephone, email, and online meeting tools, companies can conduct sales activities efficiently without the need for physical travel.
-This approach also enables more flexible operations through outsourcing and the establishment of specialized, division-of-labor structures.
+By leveraging channels such as phone, email, and online meeting tools, companies can conduct efficient sales activities without the need for physical travel.
+This also enables more flexible operations, including outsourcing and role-based team structures.

 2‐2.
 As customer buying behavior continues to evolve, companies are required to adopt lead generation approaches that align with these changes.